 My research and teaching incorporates contemporary technologies as important adjuncts to traditional methods in the humanities.
-Digital tools, collaborative scholarship, and algorithmic analyses are not sufficient replacements for more established lines of art-historical inquiry; they do, however, allow researchers to ask different sets of questions and bring to light facets of artistic production that analog methods are unable to address.
+Digital tools, collaborative scholarship, and algorithmic analyses are not replacements for established lines of art-historical inquiry; they do, however, allow researchers to ask different sets of questions and bring to light facets of artistic production that analog methods are unable to address.
 Such methods can facilitate knowledge production in meaningful ways, providing scholars with tools to re-assess even well-known works of art and visual culture.

 Attending Drone Journalism School, sponsored by the Poynter Institute at the University of Wisconsin, Madison, sparked timely conversations about the ethics and aesthetics of drone-enabled visual representation.
 Offered in partnership with Google News Lab, the Drone Journalism Lab at the University of Nebraska, and the National Press Photographers Association, our sessions were divided between classroom lectures and stick time with DJI drones.
 While the concerns of art historians differ from those of journalists, Drone Journalism School prompted me to conclude that the potential research, public scholarship, and pedagogical applications of these technologies remains largely untapped by humanities scholars.
 Going forward, I aim to explore how drones might be mobilized to further investigations in the humanities and social sciences.